OxCGRT/covid-policy-scratchpad/regional_reports/README.md

 Regional reports provide a snapshot of shifts government responses to COVID-19 in a two-week period.
 They summarize selected major changes in government responses across the 12 indicators captured in the Oxford COVID-19 Government Response Tracker’s Containment and Health Index.
 These summaries provide a high-level overview of shifts in government policy in all major world regions, identifying trends and facilitating comparison.

-# Countries in each region- from World Bank
+## Countries in each region - from [World Bank](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups)

-# Latin America/ Caribbean (42)
+### Latin America/ Caribbean (42)
 Antigua and Barbuda,
 Argentina,
 Aruba,